dozwa/gaep/README.md

 Inside the microflow, two decision widgets check whether the user_question attribute and the guideline attribute and empty.
 If they are not, the microflow calls a REST service.
 In that process, the data from the >Request< object will be sent to a remote server and mendix will receive a response that generates a >Response< object.
 The parameters of the request and response are configured in the "gaep.Import_mapping" and "gaep.Export_mapping" files.
 Finally, the microflow will open the "gaep_output" page.

-*Configuring server routing:*
+**Configuring server routing:**

 Within the "Call REST Service" action, all routing parameters can be configured.
-Specifically, under General > Location, you can input the server address, and under HTTP Headers > Authentication, you can enter the username and password for server access.
+Specifically, under `General > Location`, you can input the server address, and under `HTTP Headers > Authentication`, you can enter the username and password for server access.

 ### App // gaep_output

 **Feature**

 On the output page the user will find 4 sections:
 1. The *app logo*, leading back to the input page
 2. A *top section*, containing the user question and the synoptic answer, generated by the AI.